 Personnel Roles

-RESPONSIBLE EMPLOYEE
+Responsible Employee

 When becoming an officer or a coach, you take on the role of a “responsible employee” in regards to incidents that involve sexual harassment and unethical conduct.
 The following link will provide you with the information needed should this occur with a team member.